What is Erectile Dysfunction?

 A urologist is likely a man’s best option for ED treatment.
-Here’s why: Urologists specialize in male anatomy.
+Here’s why: Urologists specialize in the sexual anatomy.
 From sexual performance and circumcision to serious medical diagnoses such as urinary incontinence, penile pain, and prostate cancer, urologists knew men.
 Further, they are trained to have a deep understanding of erectile dysfunction and can speak to you in depth about your specific condition.
-So although there are many types of doctors, such as primary care doctors, who can prescribe medication for impotence, most men feel much more confortable having the conversation with a urologist.

 Treatments for Erectile Dysfunction in San Antonio

 Dr. Tim Hlavinka and Dr. Naveen Kella at The Urology Place have successfully treated hundreds of men in San Antonio experiencing erectile dysfunction.
 Nearly all cases of ED are treatable.
 Although treatment for ED is not typically covered by insurance, most men who come to The Urology Place for treatment find our cash pay options well worth the cost.
 We are excited to offer low intensity shockwave therapy.
 We employ the GainsWave protocol.
 Treatment options may include:

 - Medications such as Cialis, Viagra, Staxyn, and Levitra